Secured computation: Analyzing sensitive data using homomorphic encryption

 Matt is a Security Principal at Cox Communications.
 He holds Patents on: Weighted Data Packet Communication System, Systems and Methods of DNS Grey Listing, and Systems and Methods of Mapped Network Address Translation

-Jignesh is a Principal Architect at Cox Communications and this is his first time at SCTE.
+Jignesh is a Principal Architect at Cox Communications.
 He has more than 15 years’ experience in applying scientific methods and mathematical models to solve problems concerning the management of systems, people, machines, materials and finance in industry.
 Previously he has been a trusted advisor for large software company in the North-West assisting in data center capacity forecasting and providing machine learning capabilities to detect email spam, predicting DDOS attack and preventing DNS blackhole.

 Leave a Comment or Question